Bumblebee202111/doubean-public/README.md

 #### More general plans

-* Migration to Kotlin
-  * New class files should be written in Kotlin
-  * Use Kotlin/Flow first in repository/data layer and paging, while the UI layer should keep using LiveData even with the Kotlin migration
 * Use MD3
 * Use new features of the updated dependencies
   * CreationExtras?
 * Optimize landscape experience
-* Add views for fields currently unused
 * Decouple DoubanInterface and expose as much code to VC as possible \(Make anything but keys open-source\)